DataBiosphere/toil/docs/tutorial.rst

 Toil Utilities
 --------------

-TODO: Cover clean, kill, restart, stats and status
+TODO: Cover clean, kill, restart, stats and status.
+Note these should have APIs to access them as well as the utilities.

-EXAMPLE